 - Senoia Area Historical Society and Museum.
 Formed in 1977, the mission of the historical society is to preserve, secure and promote the history of Senoia.
 The gothic revival styled home that houses the museum was built in the 1870’s by the McKnight family, a well-known family that still resides in the area today.

-If you wish to learn more about Senoia, Ga, be sure to take a visit to this small town or visit here.
+If you wish to learn more about Senoia, Ga, be sure to take a visit to this small town.